I never considered 'The Slatey Place' as a day-hike destination,

 mile in the distance.
 The bushwhack

-proves difficult though, but it’s not undergrowth that gives us a problem.
+proves difficult though, it’s not undergrowth that gives us a problem.
 The woods are wide open, but I wouldn’t say

 ‘clean’, there are rocks everywhere including lots of big house size boulders